Xhakayoub/showel/README.md

 ### From the Omeka-s Plugin Directory

-The Official Showell Module can be found here: https://github.com/Xhakayoub/showel
+The Official TrueProfil Module can be found here: https://github.com/Xhakayoub/showel

 ### From this repository